manasarath/OpenPeerReview2016/README.md

 # OpenPeerReview2016

-The Open Peer Review (OPR) project is carried out in the academic year 2015-16 under the supervision of Prof. Peiling Wang at the School of Information Sciences, University of Tennessee (Knoxville).
+The Open Peer Review (OPR) project is carried out in the academic year 2015-16 under the supervision of Prof. Peiling Wang at the School of Information Sciences, University of Tennessee, Knoxville (UTK).

 The project comprises of three sub research topics:
   - Data Scrapping Project